 Others will advise you how to marinate your bird, inject it under the skin, or brine it.
 Many deep fried turkey kits come with accessories such as a syringe set so that you can flavor the poultry in unique and individual ways.

-If you do choose to go the marinating route, be sure that you dry off the turkey before you fry it.
+If you do choose to go the marinating route, be sure that you dry the turkey thoroughly before you fry it.
 Any liquid on its skin will cause the oil to splatter.

-As with roasting or any other method, a turkey needs to be completely defrosted, giblets removed, before it can be deep fried.
-In this case, it also needs to be dry.
-I like to wrap it in paper towels, with some stuffed inside the cavity, in the refrigerator for about an hour before I’m ready to cook it.
-These absorb the extra moisture.
-Then I take it about 15 to 20 minutes to let it warm up a bit before it hits the hot oil.
+As with roasting or any other method, a turkey needs to be completely defrosted, and have giblets removed, before it can be deep fried.
+With frying, it also needs to be dry.
+I like to wrap it in paper towels, and stuff some inside the cavity while the turkey sits in the refrigerator for about an hour before I’m ready to cook it.
+The towels absorb the extra moisture.
+Then I let it warm up for about 15 to 20 minutes before it hits the hot oil.